 - Use of relevant background images for the subcategories

 Considering the subcategories, a faded image is placed depicting a relevant creation of the fashion designer.
-Why bothering of colors when having so great visuals?
+Why bother with colors when you have such great visuals?

 - Constantly changing live tiles